 The following five tips are just some of the things I have learned, (often the hard way) on my own journey with landscape photography and I hope you are able to take advantage of them and apply them in your own work.

-5 Tips for Better Long Exposure Landscape Photography
+How to Take Better Long Exposure Landscape Photos